deco3500-2017/Team-Unfit/Wk12 Standup.md

 FeiSn:
 - Work on the design of the homepage.
-- Finish the chating page in the prototype.
+- Finish the chatting page in the prototype.
 - Find some suitable icons for the homepage buttons.